ross-u/deploy-json-server-to-heroku/README.md

 Once done you will be able to make the HTTP requests using the URL of your Heroku app and the endpoints created from the `db.json`.

-Visit the https://dashboard.heroku.com/apps to see the newly created (and running) `json-server` app. 😊
+Visit your Heroku dashboard by visiting https://dashboard.heroku.com/apps to see the newly created (and running) `json-server` app and the server URL. 😊